algolia/docsearch/docs/src/run-your-own.md

 ---

 The version of DocSearch we provide for free is one hosted on our own servers, running every 24 hours.
-To update your results with more control, if you are not compliant with our checklist, or to index content sitting behind a firewall, you might want to run the crawler yourself.
+To update your results with more control, or if you are not compliant with our checklist, or to index content sitting behind a firewall, you might want to run the crawler yourself.

 The whole code of DocSearch is open source, and we packaged it as a Docker image to make this even easier for you to use.